OPA Board of Directors

 Darryl Wilton, President

-Darryl is a progressive thinker, loves to innovate and he enjoys propelling the profession forward through networking, collaboration and meticulously planning calculated risks.
-Darryl has an immense amount of respect for paramedics who demonstrate visionary talents, natural leadership abilities and who are confident enough to take a stand in order to advocate for patients.
-Darryl is also a staunch supporter of professional advancement, PCP's, ACP's, CCP's, Communications Officers, Logistics Staff, Paramedic Baccalaureate, Paramedic Self- Regulation and building associations that are 100% operated by paramedics so they can effectively advocate for patients.
+Darryl has an immense amount of respect for front-line paramedics and has an eye for those who demonstrate visionary talents, natural leadership abilities and assertive maturity by courageously advocating for patients and paramedics.
+Darryl is also a staunch supporter of professional advancement, PCP's, ACP's, CCP's, Educators, Researchers, Communications Officers, Logistics Staff, Paramedic Baccalaureate, Paramedic Self- Regulation and building professional associations that are 100% owned and operated by paramedics so we can more effectively advocate for patients and the profession.

-Darryl was also elected to the Ontario Paramedic Association Board of Directors in 2014 where he first fulfilled the portfolio of "Director of Technology & Innovation" for one year.
-In this role, he worked with international technology and website development experts from Canada to Asia in order to design and implement a website matrix that would bring all chapters together.
-The goal was to better unify members across Ontario under the vision "Paramedics: one title - one team".
+Darryl eventually accepted a nomination to the OPA Board of Directors in 2014 where he was elected into the portfolio of "Director of Technology & Innovation" for one year.
+In this role, he used his background in high tech to work with an international team that would design and implement a complex website matrix that would bring all OPA chapters together.
+The goal was to better unify members across Ontario under the common vision "Paramedics: one title - one team".

 Steve Annett, Vice-President